 Starting & Finishing Point: Your Hotel In Ouarzazate

-The Magical Sahara Desert Tour is a mystical and adventurous trip into Southern Morocco's (Book a Tour or call (800) 787-8806) kasbahs, desert dunes and Berber villages.
+The Sahara Desert Dream Morocco Private Tour is a mystical and adventurous trip into Southern Morocco's (Book a Tour or call (800) 787-8806) kasbahs, desert dunes and Berber villages.
 Let us be your guide to Morocco Travel.

 DAY 1: OUARZAZATE